nautobot/nautobot/nautobot/docs/development/apps/migration/ui-component-framework/best-practices.md

 # Best Practices for Migration

 1. **Incremental Migration**
     - Migrate one view at a time
     - Test thoroughly after each conversion
     - Keep backup of template-based views

 2. **Panel Organization**
-   - Use weights relative to the `Panel.`WEIGHT_*_PANEL` constants for consistency.
+    - Use weights relative to the `Panel.WEIGHT_*_PANEL` constants for consistency.
     - Group related panels together

 3. **Performance Considerations**
-   - Use select_related/prefetch_related in ObjectsTablePanel (though note that BaseTable may handle some simple optimizations automatically)
+    - Use `select_related`/`prefetch_related` in `ObjectsTablePanel` (though note that `BaseTable` may handle some simple optimizations automatically)
-   - Optimize StatsPanel queries
+    - Optimize `StatsPanel` queries
     - Cache complex transformations

 4. **Common Patterns**